Photo from Unsplash

 Morning

-All the attributes of Christ, as God and man, are at our disposal.
-All the fullness of the Godhead, whatever that marvelous term may comprehend, is ours to make us complete.
-He cannot endow us with the attributes of Deity; but He has done all that can be done, for He has made even His divine power and Godhead subservient to our salvation.
-His omnipotence, omniscience, omnipresence, immutability and infallibility, are all combined for our defense.
-Arise, believer, and behold the Lord Jesus yoking the whole of His divine Godhead to the chariot of salvation!
-How vast His grace, how firm His faithfulness, how unswerving His immutability, how infinite His power, how limitless His knowledge!
-All these are by the Lord Jesus made the pillars of the temple of salvation; and all, without diminution of their infinity, are covenanted to us as our perpetual inheritance.
+All the attributes of Christ, as both God and man, are ours to benefit from.
+While we cannot possess the divine attributes themselves, Christ has made them work for our salvation.
+His omnipotence, omniscience, omnipresence, immutability, and infallibility are all enlisted in our defense and for our eternal good.
+Believer, rise and see the Lord Jesus Himself utilizing all the fullness of His Godhead to pull the chariot of salvation!
+How vast is His grace, how firm His faithfulness, how unwavering His constancy, how infinite His power, and how boundless His wisdom!
+All these divine perfections form the foundation of our salvation and are covenanted to us as part of our everlasting inheritance.

 Evening